 Project Goal: Produce a GIS database template and accompanying data standards for Minnesota's public drainage system records.
 The database template will be available to interested parties statewide and its use will be required for drainage authorities to receive competitive drainage records modernization cost-share, when available.
 In addition, the Board of Water and Soil Resources (BWSR) publication, Drainage Records Modernization Guidelines will be updated to reflect the creation of the GIS template and standards.
-Project Status: The contractor, Houston Engineering, Inc., has created a final draft geodatabase template and outline of the updated guidelines document.
-Both are currently under review by the Project Team and will be discussed at the next Steering Committee meeting on May 24th.
-Houston is also working to define a user training method by helping a couple local drainage authorities enter their data into the template.
+Project Status: The contractor, Houston Engineering, Inc., has completed the template and updated the guidelines document.
+MnGeo has completed a pilot drainage records ArcGIS Online map viewer.
+The remaining work revolves around presenting information about the project at various state user conferences such as MAWD (Minnesota Association of Watershed Districts) and AMC (Association of Minnesota Counties).

 Anticipated Completion and Milestones:

-Project Milestone Target Completion Date Project Start 10/1/2014 Specify template objectives & requirements 1/29/2016 Outline of template and metadata prepared by contractor 9/30/2015
+Project Milestone Target Completion Date

+Project Start 10/1/2014

+Specify template objectives and requirements 1/29/2016

-Update Drainage Records Modernization Guidelines publication 6/30/2016 Disseminate information about the GIS database template and 12/30/2016 guidelines Project Complete 12/30/2016
+Template created by contractor 10/31/2016 Update Drainage Records Modernization Guidelines publication 9/30/2016 Disseminate information about template and guidelines 12/30/2016 Project Complete 12/30/2016